Best travel Black Friday deals on cheap flights, cruises and more

 British Airways

-British Airways has launched its Black Friday sale, saving you up to £300 on flight and hotel holiday packages.
+British Airways’s Black Friday sale is underway, saving you up to £300 on flight and hotel holiday packages.
 You will need to spend £1,250 per booking to get £50 off, £2,500 per booking for £100 off, £5,000 per booking for £200 off and £10,000 per booking for a £300 discount.
 Your travels will need to be completed between 1 January and 30 November 2026.
 The offer expires on 2 December 2025, so you’ll want to be quick if you’re planning a big trip next year.

 Easyjet